elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 print(x_test.shape[0], "test samples")
 ```
 Reshapes the input data - the numpy function expand_dims adds on an additional dimension at the last position (-1) of the array.
 The dimension is for keras to know the number of channels.
 In this case 1 for grayscales.
-Prints the shape of the x_train and x_test data to the correct dimension of the training data (28, 28, 1) and number of train and test datasets (60,000 and 10,000).
+Prints the shape of the x_train and x_test data to the check the correct dimension of the training data (28, 28, 1) and number of training and test datasets (60,000 and 10,000).

 ```
 y_train = keras.utils.to_categorical(y_train, num_classes)
 y_test = keras.utils.to_categorical(y_test, num_classes)
 ```
-Pre-processing of prediction data y.
+Pre-processing of label y.
 Converts a class vector (integers) to binary class matrix with the predefined number of classes: 10.
+(Required input format for Keras)

 **Build model**